wzunix/poc-pytest-allure/README.md

     Note    If see setuptools related errors, try run:
         (pic-core)$ python -m pip install -U pip setuptools

-## Writing tests for RESTful APIs in Python using requests

 ## Packages used in this poc-pytest-allure
 ### 1. [requests](https://requests.readthedocs.io/en/latest/)